franckbushbaum/crypto-dashboard-api/README.md

-# Cryptop Dashboard app using React/Node.js:
+# Crypto Dashboard app using React/Node.js:
 *This project is simply to practice APIs, ergo I won't dedicate much time to styling!*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).